duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 ## Defensive Security

-The objective is to configure Kibana alerts and make sure they are working correctly.
+The defensive SIEM engineer is to configure Kibana alerts and make sure they are working correctly.
 Here we ensure the latest exploits and vulnerabilities are accounted for.

+Communication from the offensive SIEM engineer can provide insight on how to modify alerts to protect against the most current cybersecurity threats.

 **Alerts Overview**

 When generating alerts it can be helpful to identify
   - the metric that the alert monitors
   - the threshold that metric fires at

 ![image]() [S28]